EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 In summary, the speciation analysis of hexavalent chromium in organic materials faces significant challenges due to matrix effects, the instability of Cr(VI), analytical limitations, and issues related to sample preparation, storage, and method validation.
 Addressing these challenges requires careful optimization of extraction methods, strict control of environmental conditions, and the development of standardized protocols and reference materials.

-Reports about the presence of Cr(VI) in biological materials such as body fluids (blood, milk, urine), food, plant materials, organic fertlizers, etc. often lack the necessary selectivity and fail to address the challenges mentioned above.
+Reports about the presence of Cr(VI) in biological materials such as body fluids (blood, milk, urine), food, plant materials, organic fertilizers, etc. often lack the necessary selectivity and fail to address the challenges mentioned above.
 On the other hand, researchers having used sophisticated methods for speciation analysis taking care for possible interconversions were often not able to detect Cr(VI) in such materials above the detection limit.
 Actually, spiking experiment have shown, that Cr(VI) added to such sample types gets reduced to Cr(III) in short time.

 Michael Sperling